statamic/docs/content/collections/extending-docs/addons.md

 ### Public addons

-A public addon is one that is available as a composer package on packagist.org.
+A public addon is one available as a composer package on packagist.org.
 Simple require it with composer:

 ``` bash
 composer require vendor/package